Start your capital project

 A condition is a requirement your project team must complete either by the date specified in the condition or by the end of the project.
 The DMCDD may withhold some or all of your project’s capital funding until the condition is met.

 There are standard funding conditions that apply to every capital-funded project.
-For example, every project will have a funding condition related to the completion of KPIs.

-The DIO will always discuss a condition with your ministry to ensure that the condition and timing are feasible, and to ensure that the condition is necessary.
+Your funding approval may also have conditions that are specific to your project.
+The DIO will always discuss project-specific conditions with your ministry to ensure that the conditions and timing are feasible, and to ensure that the conditions are necessary.

 Example conditions can include, but are not limited to: